Marijuana Is Not Alcohol — Why Do Anti-Marijuana Advocates Pretend It Is?

 As nine states consider legalization or medical use in November, anti-marijuana advocates are relying on old and false claims.

-Any likeness ends with the recreational nature in which both are treated.
+Any likeness between marijuana and alcohol ends with the recreational nature in which both are treated.
 They are enjoyed together on occasion, and both have the potential to put you in a mellow mood—though for many, alcohol has the opposite effect.
 Marijuana rarely does.

 Most importantly, comparing the two is a safe way to distract from any number of plausible debating points, some of which were brought up in the segment.
 First on this list is another substance that marijuana is closer to: opioids.
 This is arguably the most consequential aspect of legalization.

 Opioid use fell in states that have given the thumbs up to marijuana, a recent study found.
 For people suffering from severe or chronic pain, marijuana offers a credible alternative for relief.
 In fact, research shows that opioid overdoses fell in states with medical or legalized marijuana.

 While I know that the plural of anecdote is not data, as the saying goes, I’ve been prescribed painkillers three times in the last two years: once for meniscal surgery, once for cancer surgery, and another following chemotherapy.
 Twice I scrapped the opioids for marijuana.
 On both occasions I experienced no upset stomach and sleep disruption, as I had with just one day on opioids.
 After throwing the bottle away and taking a few this, my appetite quickly returned and my rest was more efficient.

 By the third time, I never bothered filling the prescription.
 I just went to my medical marijuana shop.

 Another argument regards the access of edibles for teenagers.
 The plot line is a Reefer Madness outtake: the young child won’t be able to differentiate between a pot brownie and one filled with sugar—because, of course, the sugary version poses no problem.
 Edible companies are going to specifically target children to get them hooked at an early age.